flaport/fdtd/readme.md

         # ... [magnetic field update equation]
         for source in self.sources:
             source.update_H()
 ```

 ### Lossy Medium

-When a material has a *electric conductivity* σe, a conduction-current will ensure that the medium is lossy.
+When a material has a *electric conductivity* σe, a conduction-current will
+ensure that the medium is lossy.
 Ampere's law with a conduction current becomes
 ```python
     curl(H) = σe*E + ε*ε0*dE/dt
 ```

-making the usual substitutions, this becomes:
+Making the usual substitutions, this becomes:
 ```python
     E(t+dt) - E(t) = sc*inv(ε)*curl_H(t+dt/2) - dt*inv(ε)*σe*E(t+dt/2)/ε0
 ```

-This update equation depends on the electric field on a half-integer time step (a *magnetic field timestep*).
-We need to make a substitution to interpolate the electric field to this time step:
+This update equation depends on the electric field on a half-integer time step
+(a *magnetic field time step*).
+We need to make a substitution to interpolate
+the electric field to this time step:
 ```python
     (1 + 0.5*dt*inv(ε)*σ/√ε0)*E(t+dt) = sc*inv(ε)*curl_H(t+dt/2) + (1 - 0.5*dt*inv(ε)*σe/ε0)*E(t)
 ```
 Which, after substitution `σ := inv(ε)*σe/ε0` yield the new update equations:
 ```python
     f = 0.5*dt*σ
     E *= inv(1 + f) * (1 - f)
     E += inv(1 + f)*sc*inv(ε)*curl_H
 ```

-If we want to keep track of the absorbed energy:

-Note that the more complicated the permittivity tensor ε is, the more time consuming this
+Note that the more complicated the permittivity tensor ε is, the more time
-algorithm will be.
-It is therefore sometimes the right decision to transfer the absorption to the magnetic domain by introducing a (*nonphysical*) magnetic conductivity, because
+consuming this algorithm will be.
+It is therefore sometimes the right decision
+to transfer the absorption to the magnetic domain by introducing a
-the permeability tensor µ is usually just equal to one.
+(*nonphysical*) magnetic conductivity, because the permeability tensor µ is
+usually just equal to one.

 Which, after substitution `σ := inv(µ)*σm/µ0`, we get the magnetic field update equations:
 ```python